Dhwty/Orana/README.md

 ## What she does:
 Orana is designed to host parties.
-* ~~She'll assign a guest role to all people who join the server.~~
+* ~~She can assign a guest role to all people who join the server, that will allow interaction only during parties, in the party channel.~~
 * When you `/open` or `/close` the party room, a text chat, she'll allow or disallow the roles of your choice from entering.
-* She can set the topic in the Announcements channel to the date and time of the next party.
+* She'll set the topic in the Announcements channel to the date and time of the next party.
-* ~~She can announce how much time is left in a party, and when the party is over.~~
+* She will announce how much time is left in a party, and when the party is over.
 * She can post links to new Jackbox games in the Announcements channel (but you'll have to clean them up when the game's done)
 * She has options for dice rolling with `/roll`, including a verbose command `/vroll`.
 * On connect, she sets her status to one of six random Kirkwall-themed actions.